Month of Service.

 Season of Giving.

 Each holiday season, our employees and agents participate in activities like “adopting” senior citizens and families, providing gifts and helping with holiday celebrations to brighten the season.
-In 2018, New York Life agents and employees from 60 offices across the country completed projects during our Season of Giving.
+In 2019, 1,784 employees and agents from 62 offices provided 5,573 hours of service.

 Through our Volunteers for Good initiative we give grants that support the volunteer efforts of teams of New York Life people.
 Projects like walk-a-thons, park beautifications, soup kitchens, and other group projects can receive up to $10,000 for their nonprofit partner.